 Nazca and the Ica region are fairly safe for travelers.
 Take normal precautions with your belongings.
 The biggest “threats” are the touts in front of the bus station who are always looking to arrange hotels and tours at exorbitant prices.
 It’s best not to deal with them at all.

 When To Visit Nazca

 In Peru, Nazca is known as the “city of eternal summer.”
 As such, it’s a year round destination for travelers intent on getting a glimpse of the enigmatic Nazca Lines.
 High season is from December to March (summer in the southern hemisphere).

 Are there direct flights from Lima to Nazca?

 No, but you neither do you have to go all the way to Nazca city to see the geoglyphs.
 Nazca Lines tours depart from small airports in Pisco and Ica as well as Nazca.
 If you prefer to go to Nazca city, the only way to get there is to travel by bus from Lima via Paracas and Ica.

-What’s the best time for a Nazca Lines flight?
+When is the best time for flights over the Nazca Lines?

 Flights over the Nazca Lines operate from 7 am to 4 pm daily.
 Usually, wind condition and visibility are better in the morning.

 Are safety issues a concern for Nazca flights?

 A series of crashes and emergency landings in 2008-2009 prompted a governmental crackdown on aviation safety standards for Nazca Lines flights.
 In February 2010, all planes were inspected and only those found in compliance were allowed to continue flying.
 Since then, Nazca tour operators have updated airplanes and equipment, safety regulations are better enforced, and crashes have decreased significantly.